-These healthy cheesecake parfaits are out of this world!!!
+These healthy pumpkin cheesecake parfaits are out of this world!!!
 Perfect 10 minute dessert that anyone can make.
 No baking experience required, so easy, delicious and guilt free.
 When it comes to hosting and entertaining, I usually pour all my energy into the main meal and ask the guests to bring a dessert.
 You will not find me perfecting the icing on a cake the day before.

 One night, a friend brought over individual tiramisu parfaits and I really loved how easy, pretty and delicious they were.
 And the portion control was in check.
 I thought, those I could make pretty fast and even lighter.